MicrosoftDocs/memdocs/memdocs/intune/fundamentals/remote-help-windows.md

 #### Provide help on an unenrolled device

-If the device that you are trying to help is not enrolled in Intune, you'll have to follow the process described in this section to give help:
+If the device that you're trying to help isn't enrolled in Intune, you must follow the process described in this section to give help:

 1. Locate the Remote Help app on your device and manually start it.
 After the Remote Help app opens, you'll need to sign in to authenticate your organization.